Orthopedic Associates of Port Huron provides an MRI scan for the knee, neck and back, and other injured areas of the body on our campus.

 Advanced MRI technology ensures accurate images of your condition.
-The certified technologists at the Biomagnetic Imaging Center have more than 50 years combined experience providing expert care.
+The certified technologists have more than 50 years combined experience providing expert care.
 And our comfortable surroundings and outdoor view can help put you at ease.

 On your MRI examination day:

 - Bring your doctor’s order and your insurance cards with you to your appointment.

 - Follow your daily routine.
 You may eat, drink fluids, and take your medications as usual.

 - Plan to arrive 15 minutes early to complete paperwork.

 - You will have to change from your clothes to the clothes we provide.

 - You will be asked to remove all metal objects from your body, such as watches, jewelry, keys, wallets, purses, cell phones, and pagers.
 Lockers are available to secure your belongings.

 - You may be asked to remove dentures and/or bridgework.
 Personal denture cups are provided.